andylehti/MBTII-Meta-Behavioral-Thought-Integration-Indicators/MBTII/characterLibidoStates.md

 3. Frequently cries because they can’t lower their energy.
 4. Obsessed with "cool character" status.
 5. Thinks intimidating others gives them control.
-6. Feels quirky or unique when simply being mean.
-7. People think you’re on drugs when you’re not.
-8. Talks to themselves aloud to process thoughts.
-9. Believes in living and letting others live.
-10. Loves doing pranks and making decisions impulsively.
-11. Randomly sings parts of songs.
-12. Often skips instead of walking.
-13. Cries when yelled at but motivates others.
-14. Radiates dumb energy despite being intelligent.
-15. Frequently emotional and cries at movies.
-16. Always needs to do something with their hands.
-17. Takes on too many projects when stressed.
-18. Brainstorms creative ideas to manage stress.
-19. Needs probing questions to open up struggles.
-20. Cynical or sarcastic behavior may replace a cheerful demeanor under stress.
-21. Stress can lead to obsessive focus on known details as a coping mechanism.
-22. Feeling unmotivated is common during stress or burnout.
-23. Social withdrawal often follows feelings of overwhelm.
-24. Stress can cause irritability and crankiness.
-25. Anxiety may lead to dwelling on past embarrassing moments.
-26. Overthinking and control issues arise from stress or uncertainty.
-27. Sensory sensitivities can provoke complaints about noise or discomfort.
-28. Anxiety or regret may drive compulsive reviewing of old messages.
-29. Stress may manifest as headaches and irrational health fears.
-30. Excessive organizing and controlling behaviors occur as a stress response.
-31. Hyper-focusing on minor details may distract from larger goals.
-32. Avoidance of primary stress sources can exacerbate problems.
-33. Negative self-perception may cause feelings of failure.
-34. Intrusive flashbacks disrupt thoughts during stress.
-35. Catastrophic thinking can heighten anxiety and hopelessness.
-36. Storytelling or singing may emerge as creative coping mechanisms.
-37. Starting new tasks while procrastinating on current ones is a stress response.
-38. Social missteps can lead to unintentional irritation of others.
-39. Stress may trigger extreme emotional reactions.
-40. Inappropriate humor can serve as a defense mechanism.
-41. Focus issues under stress may resemble ADHD-like behavior.
-42. Outrageous actions may be used for social attention.
-43. Racing thoughts can lead to confusion and decision-making challenges.
-44. Emotional overwhelm may result in crying or visible distress.
-45. Struggling with long-term focus and distraction is a common stress trait.
-46. A desire for social validation can lead to prioritizing approval from others.
-47. Idealized "cool character" status may be sought for social recognition.
-48. Energy depletion coexists with difficulty relaxing.
-49. Widespread negativity or disdain may arise as a defense mechanism.
-50. Complacency may lead to complaints without taking action.
-51. Withdrawal behaviors can cause mistyping as other personality types.
-52. Identity exploration may result in attempts to differentiate from norms.
-53. Judgmental attitudes may reflect personal or societal standards.
-54. Feelings of disconnection may persist despite close friendships.
-55. Perfectionism and minor irritations may dominate focus.
-56. Intimidation may be used as a means of asserting control.
-57. Negative behavior may be perceived as quirkiness or uniqueness.
-58. Hidden loneliness can lead to denial or overcompensation.
-59. Judgment of liked individuals may project internal struggles.
-60. Unhealthy routines may persist out of comfort or fear of change.
-61. Minor frustrations can trigger disproportionate emotional reactions.
-62. Self-centered behavior may emerge under stress.
-63. Erratic behavior may be misinterpreted as substance use.
-64. A desire for solitude can lead to disconnecting from social interactions.
-65. Talking aloud can aid thought processing and cognitive clarity.
-66. Resistance to authority stems from valuing autonomy.
-67. Reluctance to impose control reflects preference for collaboration.
-68. A live-and-let-live philosophy emphasizes personal freedom.
-69. Being sought for advice highlights insightfulness and understanding.
-70. Dislike of rude or critical behavior stems from valuing harmony.
-71. Snap decisions are avoided in favor of deliberation.
-72. Experiences are prioritized to inform opinions.
-73. Enjoying attention reflects social engagement and energy.
-74. External validation fulfills a need for affirmation.
-75. Overanalyzing social interactions reflects a focus on dynamics.
-76. Compliments strengthen emotional bonds and self-worth.
-77. Positive feedback may be overanalyzed, reducing its impact.
-78. Creativity and enthusiasm manifest as key personality traits.
-79. Bursts of emotions highlight expressiveness and flexibility.
-80. Passion and authenticity characterize interpersonal interactions.
-81. Stress can cause irresponsibility and detachment.
-82. Living in the past or future impacts present focus.
-83. Boundary and accountability struggles may arise under stress.
-84. Commitment falters when responsibilities feel overwhelming.
-85. Responsibilities are questioned under heavy stress.
-86. Emotions are masked to maintain a composed exterior.
-87. Stress-induced withdrawal fosters introspection and reliance on past experiences.
-88. Difficulty identifying emotions complicates internal struggles.
-89. Misidentification of personality type occurs during stress-induced behaviors.
-90. Shadow behaviors manifest as withdrawal and pessimism.
-91. Intuition-based judgment errors may lead to flawed decisions.
-92. Anxiety and worry amplify stress responses.
-93. Boredom and impulsivity fuel a need for stimulation.
-94. Attachment to bad relationships persists due to fear or dependency.
-95. Enthusiasm can lead to unrealistic expectations.
-96. Dislike for routine tasks like bill-paying reflects a preference for engagement.
-97. Conflict avoidance prioritizes harmony over confrontation.
-98. Overcommitment leads to neglect of personal needs.
-99. Idealistic relationship expectations hinder sustainability.
-100. New ideas distract from completing projects.
-101. Social approval is sought to maintain self-esteem.
-102. Daydreaming creates a disconnect from reality.
-103. Physical activity helps reduce stress and maintain focus.
-104. Singing expresses emotions and lightens the mood.
-105. Physical restlessness manifests as hurried or impulsive actions.
-106. Music provides emotional therapy and relaxation.
-107. Sensitivity in personal reactions coexists with motivating others.
-108. Playfulness and impulsivity enhance social engagement.
-109. Interest in niche topics reflects curiosity and uniqueness.
-110. Emotional exploration and adventurousness drive experiences.
-111. Long-term focus challenges accompany easy distraction.
-112. Humor and empathy balance social interactions.
-113. Emotional instability arises in frequent mood swings.
-114. Sensitivity to others’ opinions impacts self-perception.
-115. Pressure to appear cheerful masks inner struggles.
-116. Overextending for others drains personal energy.
-117. Deadlines and organization pose challenges under stress.
-118. Creativity is not always matched by execution.
-119. External perceptions may overshadow personal authenticity.
-120. Stress leads to feeling overwhelmed easily.
-121. Intelligent individuals may display seemingly "dumb" energy.
-122. Humor masks internalized pain and vulnerability.
-123. Strong emotional reactions to movies reflect empathy.
-124. Anger and attachment issues surface during stress.
-125. ADHD-like behaviors manifest in restlessness and inattention.
-126. Insensitivity may arise from lack of awareness or social cues.
-127. Social outgoingness coexists with focus difficulties.
-128. Emotions are suppressed to manage stress.
-129. Introspection dominates during solitude.
-130. Leadership evolves through experience and practice.
-131. Logical anger results from suppressed emotions.
-132. Novel experiences help combat stress and energize.
-133. Thrill-seeking maintains vitality and engagement.
-134. Independence and self-expression are highly valued.
-135. Fear of identity loss or constraints generates anxiety.
-136. Emotional and sensory needs are often neglected during stress.
-137. Insecurity drives validation-seeking behavior.
-138. Self-care is neglected when overcommitted.
-139. Philosophical reflection explores life’s purpose.
-140. Leadership fosters others’ growth and well-being.
-141. Emotional pain is processed privately.
-142. Authentic connections emphasize love and respect.
-143. Overcommitting distracts from addressing stress.
-144. Emotional expression conflicts with self-protection.
-145. Creativity aids stress management through problem-solving.
-146. Probing questions reveal underlying struggles.
+6. Feels quirky or unique and viewed as joking when simply being mean.
+7. Feels mean or resentful and viewed as serious when simply joking.
+8. People think you’re on drugs when you’re not.
+9. Talks to themselves aloud to process thoughts.
+10. Believes in living and letting others live.
+11. Loves doing pranks and making decisions impulsively.
+12. Randomly sings parts of songs.
+13. Often skips instead of walking.
+14. Cries when yelled at but motivates others.
+15. Radiates dumb energy despite being intelligent.
+16. Frequently emotional and cries at movies.
+17. Always needs to do something with their hands.
+18. Takes on too many projects when stressed.
+19. Brainstorms creative ideas to manage stress.
+20. Needs probing questions to open up struggles.
+21. Cynical or sarcastic behavior may replace a cheerful demeanor under stress.
+22. Stress can lead to obsessive focus on known details as a coping mechanism.
+23. Feeling unmotivated is common during stress or burnout.
+24. Social withdrawal often follows feelings of overwhelm.
+25. Stress can cause irritability and crankiness.
+26. Anxiety may lead to dwelling on past embarrassing moments.
+27. Overthinking and control issues arise from stress or uncertainty.
+28. Sensory sensitivities can provoke complaints about noise or discomfort.
+29. Anxiety or regret may drive compulsive reviewing of old messages.
+30. Stress may manifest as headaches and irrational health fears.
+31. Excessive organizing and controlling behaviors occur as a stress response.
+32. Hyper-focusing on minor details may distract from larger goals.
+33. Avoidance of primary stress sources can exacerbate problems.
+34. Negative self-perception may cause feelings of failure.
+35. Intrusive flashbacks disrupt thoughts during stress.
+36. Catastrophic thinking can heighten anxiety and hopelessness.
+37. Storytelling or singing may emerge as creative coping mechanisms.
+38. Starting new tasks while procrastinating on current ones is a stress response.
+39. Social missteps can lead to unintentional irritation of others.
+40. Stress may trigger extreme emotional reactions.
+41. Inappropriate humor can serve as a defense mechanism.
+42. Focus issues under stress may resemble ADHD-like behavior.
+43. Outrageous actions may be used for social attention.
+44. Racing thoughts can lead to confusion and decision-making challenges.
+45. Emotional overwhelm may result in crying or visible distress.
+46. Struggling with long-term focus and distraction is a common stress trait.
+47. A desire for social validation can lead to prioritizing approval from others.
+48. Idealized "cool character" status may be sought for social recognition.
+49. Energy depletion coexists with difficulty relaxing.
+50. Widespread negativity or disdain may arise as a defense mechanism.
+51. Complacency may lead to complaints without taking action.
+52. Withdrawal behaviors can cause mistyping as other personality types.
+53. Identity exploration may result in attempts to differentiate from norms.
+54. Judgmental attitudes may reflect personal or societal standards.
+55. Feelings of disconnection may persist despite close friendships.
+56. Perfectionism and minor irritations may dominate focus.
+57. Intimidation may be used as a means of asserting control.
+58. Negative behavior may be perceived as quirkiness or uniqueness.
+59. Hidden loneliness can lead to denial or overcompensation.
+60. Judgment of liked individuals may project internal struggles.
+61. Unhealthy routines may persist out of comfort or fear of change.
+62. Minor frustrations can trigger disproportionate emotional reactions.
+63. Self-centered behavior may emerge under stress.
+64. Erratic behavior may be misinterpreted as substance use.
+65. A desire for solitude can lead to disconnecting from social interactions.
+66. Talking aloud can aid thought processing and cognitive clarity.
+67. Resistance to authority stems from valuing autonomy.
+68. Reluctance to impose control reflects preference for collaboration.
+69. A live-and-let-live philosophy emphasizes personal freedom.
+70. Being sought for advice highlights insightfulness and understanding.
+71. Dislike of rude or critical behavior stems from valuing harmony.
+72. Snap decisions are avoided in favor of deliberation.
+73. Experiences are prioritized to inform opinions.
+74. Enjoying attention reflects social engagement and energy.
+75. External validation fulfills a need for affirmation.
+76. Overanalyzing social interactions reflects a focus on dynamics.
+77. Compliments strengthen emotional bonds and self-worth.
+78. Positive feedback may be overanalyzed, reducing its impact.
+79. Creativity and enthusiasm manifest as key personality traits.
+80. Bursts of emotions highlight expressiveness and flexibility.
+81. Passion and authenticity characterize interpersonal interactions.
+82. Stress can cause irresponsibility and detachment.
+83. Living in the past or future impacts present focus.
+84. Boundary and accountability struggles may arise under stress.
+85. Commitment falters when responsibilities feel overwhelming.
+86. Responsibilities are questioned under heavy stress.
+87. Emotions are masked to maintain a composed exterior.
+88. Stress-induced withdrawal fosters introspection and reliance on past experiences.
+89. Difficulty identifying emotions complicates internal struggles.
+90. Misidentification of personality type occurs during stress-induced behaviors.
+91. Shadow behaviors manifest as withdrawal and pessimism.
+92. Intuition-based judgment errors may lead to flawed decisions.
+93. Anxiety and worry amplify stress responses.
+94. Boredom and impulsivity fuel a need for stimulation.
+95. Attachment to bad relationships persists due to fear or dependency.
+96. Enthusiasm can lead to unrealistic expectations.
+97. Dislike for routine tasks like bill-paying reflects a preference for engagement.
+98. Conflict avoidance prioritizes harmony over confrontation.
+99. Overcommitment leads to neglect of personal needs.
+100. Idealistic relationship expectations hinder sustainability.
+101. New ideas distract from completing projects.
+102. Social approval is sought to maintain self-esteem.
+103. Daydreaming creates a disconnect from reality.
+104. Physical activity helps reduce stress and maintain focus.
+105. Singing expresses emotions and lightens the mood.
+106. Physical restlessness manifests as hurried or impulsive actions.
+107. Music provides emotional therapy and relaxation.
+108. Sensitivity in personal reactions coexists with motivating others.
+109. Playfulness and impulsivity enhance social engagement.
+110. Interest in niche topics reflects curiosity and uniqueness.
+111. Emotional exploration and adventurousness drive experiences.
+112. Long-term focus challenges accompany easy distraction.
+113. Humor and empathy balance social interactions.
+114. Emotional instability arises in frequent mood swings.
+115. Sensitivity to others’ opinions impacts self-perception.
+116. Pressure to appear cheerful masks inner struggles.
+117. Overextending for others drains personal energy.
+118. Deadlines and organization pose challenges under stress.
+119. Creativity is not always matched by execution.
+120. External perceptions may overshadow personal authenticity.
+121. Stress leads to feeling overwhelmed easily.
+122. Intelligent individuals may display seemingly "dumb" energy.
+123. Humor masks internalized pain and vulnerability.
+124. Strong emotional reactions to movies reflect empathy.
+125. Anger and attachment issues surface during stress.
+126. ADHD-like behaviors manifest in restlessness and inattention.
+127. Insensitivity may arise from lack of awareness or social cues.
+128. Social outgoingness coexists with focus difficulties.
+129. Emotions are suppressed to manage stress.
+130. Introspection dominates during solitude.
+131. Leadership evolves through experience and practice.
+132. Logical anger results from suppressed emotions.
+133. Novel experiences help combat stress and energize.
+134. Thrill-seeking maintains vitality and engagement.
+135. Independence and self-expression are highly valued.
+136. Fear of identity loss or constraints generates anxiety.
+137. Emotional and sensory needs are often neglected during stress.
+138. Insecurity drives validation-seeking behavior.
+139. Self-care is neglected when overcommitted.
+140. Philosophical reflection explores life’s purpose.
+141. Leadership fosters others’ growth and well-being.
+142. Emotional pain is processed privately.
+143. Authentic connections emphasize love and respect.
+144. Overcommitting distracts from addressing stress.
+145. Emotional expression conflicts with self-protection.
+146. Creativity aids stress management through problem-solving.
+147. Probing questions reveal underlying struggles.